David Rockefeller Center for Latin American Studies

 What determines the capacity of countries to design, approve, and implement effective public policies?
 To address this issue, this book builds on the results of a comparative study of political institutions, policymaking processes, and policy outcomes in eight Latin American countries.
 The volume benefits from both micro detail on the intricacies of policymaking in individual countries and a broad cross-country interdisciplinary analysis of the process in the region.

 In South and Central America, a movement toward further economic integration has begun.
-In the hope of helping to make the process smoother, and to foster a better understanding of the policy actions required, the Inter-American Development Bank studied the impact of trade integration on taxes.
-Twelve of these studies are collected here in this book.
+In the hope of expediting the process, and to foster a better understanding of the policy actions required, the Inter-American Development Bank studied the impact of trade integration on taxes.
+This book collects twelve of these studies.

 This book explores key metropolitan management issues, presents practical principles of good governance as they apply to the metropolis, and unfolds cases of institutional and programmatic arrangements to tackle such issues.